Mitacs and Scotiabank

 - Successful projects from Stage 1 will be invited to submit a Mitacs Accelerate proposal with the additional funding contribution from SERRF included in the project budget.

-- Complete Mitacs Accelerate proposals funded under the SERRF initiative should be submitted to Emily Gordon no later than March 1, 2022, 12:00 p.m.
-(ET).
-Applicants who fail to submit their Accelerate proposal by March 1, 2022, may risk losing the SERRF contribution to their project.
-Please note that the University of Guelph, Office of Research Services (ORS) must sign the proposal and this process can take up to 2 weeks.
-Therefore, it is highly recommended that proposals are submitted to the ORS by February 15, 2022.
+- Complete Mitacs Accelerate proposals funded under the SERRF initiative should be submitted to Emily Gordon.
+Please note that the University of Guelph Research Services Office (RSO) must sign the proposal and this process can take up to 2 weeks.
+Therefore, it is highly recommended that proposals are submitted to the RSO a minimum one week before the external deadline.

 - Full Accelerate proposals undergo a peer review process to ensure that all projects meet Mitacs Accelerate program criteria and follow best practice for research in their chosen discipline.
 This review process will take approximately 8 weeks from the time of submission.